Jeevitha-aj-Github/oct-mini-project/README.md

 OCT Mini Project

 This project is a beginner-friendly exploration of automated analysis of retinal OCT images.
-It includes preprocessing, intensity profiling, and simple edge detection to highlight retinal layer boundaries.
+It includes basic preprocessing, intensity profiling, and edge detection to highlight important retinal structures.

-This is an early version, and the project will grow gradually with more advanced analysis.
+This is an early version of the project and will grow gradually with more analysis and visualisation.

-Project Structure
-oct-mini-project/
-│
-├── data/
-│   └── (OCT image used in the notebook)
-│
-├── src/
-│   └── plot_results.py
-│
-├── oct_intensity_profile.ipynb   # main notebook with analysis
-│
-└── README.md

 What This Project Demonstrates

-The methods used here are the first essential steps for:

-automated retinal layer boundary detection
+simple automated retinal layer boundary detection

-retinal morphometry
+basic retinal morphometry

-structure–function analysis
+structure–function analysis foundations

-clinical OCT processing
+clinical OCT preprocessing steps

-machine learning applications for retinal imaging

-This mini-project shows practical skills in:
+early steps toward machine-learning-ready OCT features

+Skills Shown

-Python
+Python programming

 scientific plotting (Matplotlib)